jfd553/VertexAngleCalculator/README.md

 **VertexAngleCalculator**

+FME (Safe Software).
 This transformer takes as input a line or a polygon and calculates the change of direction (angle) at each vertex.
 Transformer inspired from VertexAngleCalculator (VICREA).

 **Usage**